Classification of interfacial water governed by water-polymer interactions in hydrated polymers: A molecular dynamics simulation study of ethylene-based and acrylate polymers: SUPPLEMENTARY MATERIAL

 \section{SUPPLEMENTARY MATERIAL}

-The supplementary material provides the experimental properties of the seven polymers (Table~SI), the system equilibration protocol (Table~SII), the temperature dependence of mass density (Fig.~S1), relationship between the corrected glass transition temperature and the experimental values (Fig.~S2), distributions of the dihedral angles (Fig.~S3), and the H-bond correlation function $P_\mathrm{HB}(t)$ (Fig.~S4).
+The supplementary material provides the experimental properties of the seven polymers (Table~S1), the system equilibration protocol (Table~S2), fitting parameters of the Arrhenius equation (Table~S3 and Table~S4), MD simulation snapshots (Fig.~S1), the temperature dependence of mass density (Fig.~S2), relationship between the corrected glass transition temperature and the experimental values (Fig.~S3), proportions of H-bonding partners for water hydrogen atoms (Fig.~S4), distributions of the dihedral angles (Fig.~S5), relationship between the glass transition temperatures determined from dihedral angle fluctuations and from density (Fig.~S6), the H-bond correlation function $P_\mathrm{HB}(t)$ (Fig.~S7), and distinct part of van Hove correlation function $G_\mathrm{d}(r_\mathrm{OO}, t)$ for pure water (Fig.~S8).